Go Back

 Pork Rub

-Prepare the ribs by trimming any excess fat and removing the membrane.
+Trim any excess fat from the ribs and remove the membrane.

 Combine the paprika, brown sugar, salt, black pepper, mustard powder, garlic powder, onion powder, and cayenne pepper.

-Combine well, then place in a rub bottle.
+Combine well, then transfer to a rub bottle or shaker.

 To Cook

-Prepare the smoker to a temperature 120 degrees F (50 degrees C).
-Place the wood chunks in to smoke.
+Preheat the smoker to 250 degrees F (120 degrees C).
+Place the cherry wood chunks in to smoke.

-Add the racks of ribs and cook for one hour.
+Place the ribs in the smoker and cook for 1 hour.

 Rib Wrap

-Lay out two layers of foil, then sprinkle with the brown sugar, honey, and add the butter.
+Lay out two layers of foil.
+Sprinkle the brown sugar, drizzle the honey, and place the butter on the foil.

-Lay the ribs in the foil, meat side down, and wrap tightly.
+Lay the ribs meat‑side down on top of the mixture and wrap tightly.

-Return to the smoker and cook for another 90 minutes.
+Return the wrapped ribs to the smoker and cook for 90 minutes.

 To Finish

-Test the ribs with a toothpick, skewer, or probe thermometer for no resistance.
+Check the ribs for doneness using a toothpick, skewer, or probe thermometer, they should offer little to no resistance

-Turn the ribs over so they are meat side up and fold the foil over to create a boat.
-Return to the smoker for 10 minutes.
+Turn the ribs meat‑side up and fold the foil into a “boat.”
+Return to the smoker for 10 minutes to set the glaze.

-Remove the ribs and let them rest for 10 minutes, then slice and serve.
+Remove the ribs, rest for 10 minutes, then slice and serve.